Shane Prince

-Shane Prince (Шэйн Прынц, Шейн Принс; born November 16, 1992) is an American-Belarusian professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played for Admiral Vladivostok of the Kontinental Hockey League (KHL).
+Shane Prince (Шэйн Прынц, Шейн Принс; born November 16, 1992) is an American-Belarusian professional ice hockey forward who plays for Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL).
 He previously played for the New York Islanders and the Ottawa Senators of the National Hockey League (NHL).
-He was selected by the Senators in the second round (61st overall) of the 2011 NHL Entry Draft.
+He was selected by the Senators in the second round (61st overall) of the 2011 NHL entry draft.
 He was traded to the Islanders in February 2016.

 Playing career

 Junior

 Prince was raised in Spencerport, New York.
 As a youth, he played in the 2005 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Syracuse, New York.

 Prince was selected by the Kitchener Rangers of the Ontario Hockey League in the 2008 OHL draft.
 Prince joined the Rangers for the 2008–09 season at age 15, as the league's youngest player.

 On January 8, 2010, midway through his second OHL season, Prince was acquired by the Ottawa 67's in exchange for a third-round draft pick.
 In his third season, Prince became one of the OHL's top offensive players.
 Prince was selected to the CHL Top Prospects game played at the Air Canada Centre and scored the lone goal for Team Cherry.
 In April 2011, NHL Central Scouting ranked Prince 26th among North American skaters in its annual final rankings for the 2011 NHL Entry Draft.